 Petition for Review.
 An accused student who wishes to petition for further review of a decision of the University Hearings Board upholding a judgment under the Honor Code may file a petition for review by the Chancellor no later than five business days (weekends and University holidays excepted) from delivery to the accused student of the written summary of the University Hearings Board’s decision as specified in Section I.1.d. of Appendix C, based on the grounds stated in Section I.2.a. of Appendix C and no others.
 A petition for review shall consist of a detailed written statement specifying the precise grounds for appeal and indicate with precision the supporting facts, and shall be signed by the accused student (or, in an appeal by a student group, by the group’s president or chief officer).
 The Dean of Students will consider the petition to determine whether it is based upon the grounds for further review stated in this section and provides a sufficient factual basis for further review.

-If the Dean of Students determines that the petition states a permissible ground and sufficient factual basis for further review, he or she shall refer the matter to the Chancellor or his or her designee for action.
+If the Dean of Students determines that the petition states a permissible ground and sufficient factual basis for further review, the Dean of Students shall refer the matter to the Chancellor or the Chancellor’s designee for action.
 If the Dean of Students determines that the petition for review does not state a permitted ground or a sufficient factual basis for further review, the Dean of Students shall notify the accused student in writing of this determination and of the right to have this determination reviewed by the three-member Appellate Review Board.
 Within five business days (weekend and University holidays excepted) of notification that the Dean of Students has determined that the petition does not state a permitted ground or a sufficient factual basis for further review, the accused student may request, in writing, that the Appellate Review Board review this determination.
 The Appellate Review Board shall be composed of a member of the Faculty Hearings Board Panel, an administrator designated by the Vice Chancellor of Student Affairs, and a member of the appropriate student honor court who has not been involved in consideration of the case during the original hearing or any previous appellate proceeding.
-Upon such a request, the Appellate Review Board shall determine whether the petition states a permissible ground and a sufficient factual basis for further review, and shall refer the matter for review by the Chancellor or his or her designee if requisite grounds and factual basis are stated or, if not, shall dismiss the petition for review.
+Upon such a request, the Appellate Review Board shall determine whether the petition states a permissible ground and a sufficient factual basis for further review, and shall refer the matter for review by the Chancellor or the Chancellor’s designee if requisite grounds and factual basis are stated or, if not, shall dismiss the petition for review.

 Review Process.
-In considering a petition for further review, the Chancellor or his or her designee shall consider the record made in the original court and on appeal, except the deliberations of the hearing and appellate panels, and copies of all documents and other writings introduced in evidence.
+In considering a petition for further review, the Chancellor or the Chancellor’s designee shall consider the record made in the original court and on appeal, except the deliberations of the hearing and appellate panels, and copies of all documents and other writings introduced in evidence.
 The accused student shall be afforded an opportunity to present the basis for

 the petition for review and respond to questions, and a representative of the appropriate Student Attorney General’s office shall be provided an opportunity to respond.
 In instances of petitions based on Section I.2.a.i. of Appendix C relating to violation of fundamental procedural rights, the Chancellor or his